-Established in 2005, the UCR Palm Desert Center offers a Master of Fine Arts Degree in Creative Writing and Writing for the Performing Arts, as well as a Future Physician Leaders program, a wide selection of UCR Extension courses and certificate programs, community lectures, films and art exhibitions, and is a base for several UCR research programs.
+Established in 2005, the UCR Palm Desert Center offers a Master of Fine Arts Degree in Creative Writing and Writing for the Performing Arts, as well as a wide selection of UCR Extension courses and certificate programs, community lectures, films, and art exhibitions, and is a base for several UCR research programs.
 UCR Palm Desert is also home to the University of California Cooperative Extension Coachella Valley Master Gardener, and University of California Agricultural and Nature Resources California Naturalist and Climate Steward programs.